awsdocs/amazon-efs-user-guide/doc_source/accessing-fs.md

 --profile adminuser
 ```

-For an example, see [Walkthrough: Create an Amazon EFS File System and Mount It on an EC2 Instance Using the AWS CLI](wt1-getting-started.md)\.
+For an example, see [Walkthrough: Create an Amazon EFS File System and Mount It on an Amazon EC2 Instance Using the AWS CLI](wt1-getting-started.md)\.